KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

                                      anything to disk
     --no-simulate                    Download the video even if printing/listing options are used
     --ignore-no-formats-error        Ignore "No video formats" error.
-Usefull for extracting metadata even if the videos are not actually available for download
+Useful for extracting metadata even if the videos are not actually available for download
                                      (experimental)
     --no-ignore-no-formats-error     Throw error when no downloadable video formats are found (default)
     --skip-download                  Do not download the video but write all related files (Alias: --no-download)
-    -O, --print TEMPLATE             Quiet, but print the given fields for each video.
-Simulate unless --no-simulate is
+    -O, --print [WHEN:]TEMPLATE      Field name or output template to print to screen, optionally prefixed with when to
+                                     print it, separated by a ":".
+Supported values of "WHEN" are the same as that of --use-postprocessor, and "video" (default).
+                                     Implies --quiet and --simulate (unless
+                                     --no-simulate is used).
+This option can be used multiple times
+    --print-to-file [WHEN:]TEMPLATE FILE
-                                     used.
-Either a field name or same syntax as the output template can be used
+                                     Append given template to the file.
+The values of WHEN and TEMPLATE are same as that of --print.
+FILE uses the same syntax as the output template.
+This option can be used multiple times
     -j, --dump-json                  Quiet, but print JSON information for each video.
 Simulate unless --no-simulate is
                                      used.
 See "OUTPUT TEMPLATE" for a